 There have been a number of studies and articles showing that swimming and outdoor activities are seen as being and are white dominated and not inclusive of the whole range of the community.

-Many black people have written about feeling or being unwelcome in many groups or locations for these activities – and how they are inspiring people to enjoy the outdoors and water – see below.
+Many black people have written about feeling or being unwelcome in many groups or locations for these activities – and how they are inspiring black people to enjoy the outdoors and water – see below.
 In relation to black people swimming this springs partly from specific stereotypes about swimming which are rooted in long-standing and deliberately created prejudices which persist today, as explained by Ed Accura and others, https://outdoorswimmer.com/news/ed-accura-releases-new-feature-film-documentary-a-film-called-blacks-cant-swim.

 There is a self-perpetuating cycle of exclusion.
 If you are made to feel unwelcome or don’t feel welcome you won’t go to the countryside, if people that look like you are not often seen in the countryside and when you go there or join outdoor activity organisations at the very least your presence is remarked on as surprising, and sometimes this is done in unfavourable terms.
 If families don’t introduce young people to the countryside or swimming, they are less likely to feel it is for them.